phpbb/documentation/development/db/structuredConditionals.rst

 Translate SQL to the structured conditional
 ----------
-Here's a step-by-step guide to transform a query made using a string into the format that uses
+Here's a step-by-step guide to transform a query made using a string into the format that this feature uses.

 Now imagine you want something like this (source: viewforum.php:277):